If you thought late-paying tenants were a nightmare, wait until you deal with squatters.

 If your property has been vacant for an extended period, expect people to be tempted to move in illegally.
 This isn’t uncommon for properties that are owned by long-distance landlords who rarely visit their real estate investments.
 If they notice that you haven’t done anything to get your unit rented out in a long time, they’ll take that as a signal to sneak inside.
 Some individuals even go as far as to make fake rental contracts to “prove” that they live there.

 Let’s say that you allowed your tenant’s friend to move in informally, believing that if your tenant trusts them, then they’d probably be responsible.
 However, when the time comes for your tenant to move out, their friend refuses to leave.
 The problem is that you can’t evict them because their name isn’t on the rental contract.
 For the same reason, you can’t collect rent from them, either.

 If your tenant wants a roommate, be sure that the roommate’s name is added to the rental contract.
 As a rule of thumb, never allow an individual to move in based on a verbal agreement.
-Consider hiring a South Florida property management firm that can help you create a fool-proof rental contract.
+Consider hiring a South Florida property management service that can help you create a foolproof rental contract.